01Have a Passion for the Industry

 Being successful also means going with your gut and following your instincts.
-If you believe that one of your new faces has star potential and none of the big agencies or clients agree with you, you need to do whatever it takes to turn that around.
+If you believe that one of your new faces has star potential and none of the big agencies or clients agree with you, you need to do whatever it takes to convince them.

 It was just that kind of instinct that model scout David Cunningham had when he saw Kate Upton for the first time.
-Cunningham introduced Kate to New York super agency IMG Models, but with Kate's curvy figure and bouncy personality everyone at IMG Models thought Cunningham was crazy because Kate "wasn't fashion enough".
+Cunningham introduced Kate to New York super-agency IMG Models, but with Kate's curvy figure and bouncy personality, everyone at IMG Models thought Cunningham was crazy because Kate "wasn't fashion enough."
 But, the head of IMG Models, Ivan Bart, saw Kate's potential and signed her anyway.
-And, the rest as they say is history with Kate Upton earning over $7 Million in 2014 making her one of the highest paid models of the year.
+And, the rest is history.
+Kate Upton has earned millions of dollars making her one of the highest paid models.

 11 Tips to Start Your Career as Model Scout, Agent or Booker

 A career as a model scout, agent or booker can be a fun and exciting career.
 It’s a career that often involves a lot of travel, attending spectacular fashion shows and events, and if you’re lucky, working with famous models, fashion designers, photographers, and other celebrities.

 As fun and glamorous as the life of a model scout, agent or booker can be, it can also mean a lot of time in airports and hotels, handling cranky models and difficult clients, very long hours, and a lot of disappointment when things don't go as planned.